Penny Severns: Early life

 Severns was born January 21, 1952, in Decatur, Illinois.
-After graduating high school, she attended Southern Illinois University's Carbondale campus.
-While in college, at the age of 20, she served as an alternate delegate to the 1972 Democratic National Convention, the then youngest person elected to serve in that role.
+After graduating from high school, she attended Southern Illinois University at Carbondale.
+While in college, at the age of 20, she was an alternate delegate to the 1972 Democratic National Convention, the then-youngest person elected to serve in that role.
 In 1974, she graduated with a bachelor's degree in political science and international relations.

-In 1977, Severns served for two years as a special assistant to the administrator of the Agency for International Development.
-In this capacity she traveled to Nepal, India and Thailand where she audited the United States' mission in those countries and represented the agency during the negotiations of the Camp David Accords.
-While in Washington, Severns was also resident associate at the Smithsonian Institution.
-After leaving the State Department Severns took a job with the Decatur-based Archer Daniels Midland.
+Beginning in 1977, Severns served for two years as a special assistant to the administrator of the Agency for International Development.
+In this capacity she traveled to Nepal, India and Thailand, where she audited the United States' mission in those countries.
+She also represented the agency during the negotiations of the Camp David Accords.
+While in Washington, Severns also was a resident associate at the Smithsonian Institution.
+After leaving the State Department Severns took a job with Decatur-based Archer Daniels Midland.

 In 1980 she ran for Congress against Edward Rell Madigan, but lost in a year that heavily favored the Republican Party.
 In her second attempt for public office, she won a seat on the Decatur City Council with the largest number of votes in the city's history at that time.

-In 1983, Severns became the Democratic Party of Illinois's Central Committeewoman from Illinois's 20th congressional district serving alongside Central Committeeman Vince Demuzio.
+In 1983, Severns became the Democratic Party of Illinois's Central Committeewoman from Illinois's 20th congressional district, serving alongside Central Committeeman Vince Demuzio.
 In 1996, she was succeeded by Ellen Sinclair of Salem, Illinois.

 Illinois Senate

-In 1986, she ran for the Illinois Senate against ten-year incumbent James H. Rupp and won in one of the few upset races for the Illinois General Assembly that year.
-Though Rupp was the earlier favorite, a combination of a media savvy candidate, a well-planned campaign strategy, keeping the focus on chosen issues and targeting of rural areas that Rupp had neglected were credited with the success of her campaign.
+In 1986, she ran for Illinois Senate against 10-year incumbent James H. Rupp and won in one of the few upset races in the Illinois General Assembly that year.
+Though Rupp was the favorite, a combination of a media savvy candidate, a well-planned campaign strategy, keeping the focus on chosen issues and targeting of rural areas that Rupp had neglected were keys to the success of her campaign.